isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Alternatives

 Casts are widely (mis) used.
-Modern C++ has constructs that eliminates the need for casts in many contexts, such as
+Modern C++ has constructs that eliminate the need for casts in many contexts, such as

 * Use templates
 * Use `std::variant`